LuXDAmore/nuxt-prune-html/README.md

 - before setting up the module, try to [Disable JavaScript With Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/disable) while navigate your website;
 - this plugin is made for working with Bots and it uses only the `remove()` method of `Cheerio`;
 - if you `generate` your site it's not possibile to check the *user-agent*, so i choose to always prune HTML (you can disable this behavior changing `hookGeneratePage` to `false`);
-- if you use some `client-only` components, you should prepare a version that is visually the same as the `client-only` and use it in the [placeholder slot](https://nuxtjs.org/api/components-client-only/);
+- if you use some `<client-only>` components, you should prepare a version that is visually the same with the [placeholder slot](https://nuxtjs.org/api/components-client-only/);
 - you can check the website as a GoogleBot, following [this guide](https://developers.google.com/web/tools/chrome-devtools/device-mode/override-user-agent).

 ### Related things you should know